-808.17 Non-Offer of Contract
+808.17 Non-Offer of Agreement/Letter

-Principals must obtain permission from the Superintendent for all instances in which Education Personnel will not be offered a contract for the coming year due to performance-related or other concerns.
+Principals must obtain permission from the Superintendent for all instances in which Education Personnel will not be offered an employment letter/agreement for the coming year due to performance-related or other concerns.
 Elementary principals must also obtain the approval of the pastor.
 The Superintendent will consult with the Office of Human Resources and/or Legal Counsel as warranted.